 Program Information

 The Emory Vaccinology Training Program (VTP) was initiated in 2009 with NIAID funding through a T32 training grant.
-Our program is focused on postdoctoral fellows.
-Over time, the program has expanded due to generous add-on funding from additional sources, including the CDC and the AIDS Vaccine 200 Bike Ride.
-These resources have enabled us to train even more fellows each year.
+Our initial program was focused on postdoctoral fellows (e.g. PhD, MD, MD/PhD).
+Over time, the program has expanded to six post-doc fellow slots due to supplemental funding from the CDC which is dedicated to vaccine safety.

 Research Training Sections